DefenderOfHyrule/defenderofhyrule.github.io/docs/modchip/oled.md

 #### What's next?

 From here, if you get the same result as I did, you can continue following the NH Server guide to set up CFW by clicking the button below.
-If you want to know more about the functionality of modchips, visit the "**Functionality of modchips**" page [here](../functionality/functionality_of_modchips.md).
+If you want to know more about the functionality of modchips, visit the [**Functionality of modchips**](../functionality/functionality_of_modchips.md) page.

 [Continue to the NH Server guide :material-arrow-right:](https://nh-server.github.io/switch-guide/){ .md-button .md-button--primary }